Workplace communication is ever-evolving.

 1. Store more, find anything

-Artwork Flow is a cloud-based platform where brands can store any and all artwork files in a centralized library.
+Artwork Flow is a cloud-based artwork management system where brands can store artwork files in a centralized library.
 It is also completely safe and secure.
-Authorized users can digitally access artwork files and manage packaging assets.
+Authorized users can access artwork files and manage packaging assets.

 Another factor to work with Artwork Flow is version control.
-Whenever a revised artwork file is uploaded, it is stamped with the date and time.
+When a revised artwork file is uploaded, it’s stamped with the date and time.
 This makes artwork management smarter.

 2. Collaborate better, view status

-Project Managers are the central point of contact in any project, especially in artwork management.
+Project managers are the central point of contact in any project.
+It’s a similar setup in artwork management.
 They are responsible for the artwork approval process to be smoother and on track.
-With emails, calls and ad hoc requirements, it becomes difficult for them to track the progress of the artwork.
+Managing feedback through emails, calls and ad hoc makes it difficult for them to track any progress.

-To make collaboration across teams even better, in Artwork Flow, managers can choose a timeline from templates and set down a structured process.
+Teams collaborate better on an artwork management system like Artwork Flow.
+Project managers can choose a timeline from templates and set down a structured process.

-Next, checklists can be created for every task and can be assigned to different contributors.
-In this way, every team member is aware of their tasks and how they can fulfil it for a streamlined process.
+Next, checklists can be created for every task.
+They can be individually assigned to contributors.
+In this way, every team member is aware of their tasks and how they can fulfill it for a smoother process.

 Contributors can also annotate or drop a comment on the artwork file and give quick feedback.